daiphuongngo/Annual_Sales_Python_Analysis_and_Visualization_Tableau_PowerBI/README.md

 The top-selling products were iPhone, Lightning Charging Cable by 882 items sold at the same time within the same order.
 Companies can sell their products in a combo to push sales for both best sellers and the less common items.
 Or they can place promotion on a combo while keeping the regular price of their single purchased product to raise demand for buying a combo rather than a single item.

 There is a correlation between the Products' Prices and their Volumes.
-The AA and AAA Batteries have the highest Volumes Ordered while other pricey products have both low quantities and revenues.
+The AA and AAA Batteries had the highest Volumes Ordered while other pricey products had both low quantities and revenues.
 As we do not have other data of other factors or criteria such as brand quality to research and analyze further, so far that is the sum-up of our conclusion.